tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Ra'ghemdros' Hoard.md

 That leaves 250-16 = 234 cubic feet for items found on the Circular Island

 The biggest of these is Cloudspinner, who is encased in a rectangle 8 feet long, 4 feet wide, and 3 feet deep = 96 cubic feet.
+There are maybe 10 cubic feet worth of metals from the tower, plus another few cubic feet from other items, mostly the platter and the ewer.

-That leaves 138 cubic feet for treasure.
+That leaves 125 cubic feet for treasure from Ra'ghemdros' hoard.
 # Ra'ghemdros' Hoard

 ## Coins